Skip to main content

 Kinnie

-Malta's national soft drink since 1952 - bittersweet carbonated beverage made from bitter oranges and aromatic herbs.
-Unique acquired taste.
+Malta's national soft drink since 1952, a bittersweet fizzy drink made from bitter oranges and aromatic herbs.
+The flavor takes some getting used to.

 sodaCold